 Third-degree burns are the most severe type of burn injury and may be life-threatening.
 In these cases, the exposure to the hazard completely destroys the tissue and may even char the bone.
 Total recovery in these cases is rare and a doctor may need to amputate an affected area to prevent the spread of infection.

-Pursuing a Claim in Collin County
+How Does Someone Pursue a Claim in Collin County?

 Much like other injury claims, the victim must bear the burden of proof in any claim for a burn injury.
 The plaintiff must prove that the negligent actions of another party resulted in their injury.

 Other cases rely on the theory that the defendant intentionally harmed the victim.
 While a criminal case cannot result in compensation for a victim, a conviction could serve as powerful evidence in a related civil suit.

 Regardless of the exact circumstances that led to the injury, plaintiffs have only a limited time to file a case.
 Texas’s statute of limitations controls how long a plaintiff has to file their personal injury claim in order to seek compensation.
 Under Texas Civil Practice & Remedies Code Title 2, Ch.
 16 § 16.003, the plaintiff must file their claim no more than two years from the date of the injury.
 To learn more about deadlines and exceptions to the statute of limitations, speak to a seasoned attorney.
 A Collin County burn injury lawyer could help one file a strong claim within the statute of limitations.

 Let a Collin County Burn Injury Attorney Assist